 The Landsat Acquisition webpage provides daily capture schedules, acquisition calendars, and pending acquisition reports.

 The Landsat 8 satellite was launched on February 11, 2013, and carries two instruments: The Operational Land Imager (OLI) sensor and the Thermal Infrared Sensor (TIRS).
 The satellite is adding over 500 scenes into the USGS archives each day.

 The Landsat 7 satellite collects about 300 scenes per day, even though acquisitions since May 31, 2003 are collected and archived as "SLC-off", due to the Scan Line Corrector failure.
 This failure caused data loss to approximately 22 percent of each scene.
 The scan line effects of SLC-off data are most pronounced along the edge of the scene and gradually diminish toward the center of the scene.
 Landsat 7 data acquired from April 1999 to May 2003 (SLC-on) provide complete full-scene data.

 A small number of Landsat 4-5 Thematic Mapper (TM) scenes are processed using the National Land Archive Production System (NLAPS).
-A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx.

 The Landsat Processing Details web page provides more information on the standard parameters used and levels of corrections applied to the data.